Wednesday, March 11, 2015

 8. Differentiation as a list of rules!

-Teachers blindly adhere to SMTs ideas on lesson planning and what is supposed to be contained in those plans.
-Yet SMT do not teach your class.
-You are the teacher, you know your class better than anyone else in the school.
+You are the teacher, you know your class better than anyone else.
 You should be able to adapt where you see fit, to change a lesson at any point when you realise it's not working.
 You should teach your whole class and then respond as and when to those students that need you to make the progress they richly deserve.
-They do not need watered down activities that hold them back, that will never stretch their learning.
-They need a teacher.

 The most effective differentiation takes place inside the teacher’s thought-processes. - Andy Philip Day